ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: TTS model setup

 \section{TTS model setup}

+{In our previous work, we presented YourTTS model \cite{yourtts}, a multilingual zero-shot multi-speaker TTS model, which achieved state-of-the-art (SOTA) results using only a single-speaker dataset in the target language.
+Although the focus of the model is on TTS it can also do zero-shot voice conversion.
+This model was developed to meet the requirements needed for this paper.
+In the original work, we trained YourTTS using English (LibriTTS and VCTK datasets), French (M-AILABS dataset) and pt-BR (TTS-Portuguese Corpus).
+The model was trained using only one male pt-BR speaker, but still produced strong results in zero-shot multi-speaker TTS and zero-shot voice conversion for pt-BR.
+Furthermore, it was able to produce female voices even without being trained on female voices, making it adequate for the objective of this study. }

-For TTS, we use YourTTS \cite{yourtts} fine-tuned in English, pt-BR and ru-RU.
-In the original work, YourTTS was trained using English (LibriTTS and VCTK corpora), French (M-AILABS corpus) and pt-BR (TTS-Portuguese Corpus).
-In that work, it was able to produce female voices even without being trained on a female pt-BR voice.
-Here we use transfer learning from the checkpoints made publicly available by the authors.
-The dataset in English and pt-BR were the same dataset used by YourTTS~\cite{yourtts}. {On the other hand, we replaced the French M-AILABS dataset by a female speaker from the Russian M-AILABS dataset.
-Using these datasets, we train the YourTTS model for 100k steps with the same parameters used in the original work.} Also, after we fine-tuned the model for another 40k steps using the Speaker Consistency Loss (SCL) \cite{yourtts}.
-The SCL consists of using a speaker encoder as a loss for the TTS model.
-The SCL was shown to help with zero-shot speech similarity, especially when the recording characteristics of the target speaker are different from the those of training.
+{Here, we fine-tuned the YourTTS model in English, pt-BR and ru-RU.
+For this we used transfer learning from the original checkpoints made publicly available.
+The dataset in English and pt-BR were the same dataset used in {our previous work}, but we replaced the French M-AILABS dataset with a female speaker from the ru-RU M-AILABS dataset due to experiment requirements as explained in Section \ref{sec:method:generated_vs_human}.} We trained the YourTTS model for 140k steps with the same parameters used in \cite{yourtts}.
+In summary, we trained YourTTS with 1,248 speakers in English, 1 male pt-BR speaker and 1 female ru-RU speaker. {After the training, this model checkpoint was used as TTS/VC model for all experiments in this paper.}